nitink23/devlama/README.md

 **A completely free, local alternative to Claude Code that works entirely on your machine**

-DevLama brings AI-powered coding assistance directly to your terminal—no subscriptions, no data sharing, no limits.
-The quality of results depends entirely on your prompting skills and the local AI models you choose.
+DevLama aims to bring AI-powered coding assistance directly to your terminal—no subscriptions, no data sharing, no limits.
+The quality of results will depend entirely on your prompting skills and the local AI models you choose.
 Your code never leaves your machine.

 ---